Last Updated on by Mitch Rezman

 That said you might want to start with some simple stick training.

-This is where you train your bird step on it up on a stick creating distance between the bird and your flesh.
+This is where you train your bird to step on it up on a stick creating distance between the bird and your flesh.

 I’m certain your fear of handling the bird is not helping the situation in the stick training might be a step in the right direction.

-Never poke the bird with the stick.
+Never poke the bird with the stick or wave it at it.

 Like anything else let him get used to the stick by making it close when he’s out of the cage.